cdimascio/express-openapi-validator/README.md

 - inline api specs as JSON.
 - configure request/response validation options
 - tweak the file upload configuration.
-- customize authentication with `securityHandlers`.
+- customize authentication with security `handlers`.
 - use OpenAPI 3.0.x 3rd party and custom formats.
 - and more...